 We attached four washers, but you may need more or less depending on the weight of your clock hands.

-Step 7: Adjust your hands to the right time using the tiny dial on the torque.
+Turn your clock to the right time, using the tiny dial on the torque.

 Hang on a chalkboard and chalk in some roman numerals.

 I really want to make another one.

 Do you think I could casually drop by the bicycle shop and ask him for another?